hyorch/jenkins-code/jenkins-docker/README.md

 # Configure Docker to run as non-root user
 # Set the group ID for the docker group to match the host's docker group
-#RUN groupmod -g 122 docker
+RUN groupmod -g 1001 docker
 RUN usermod -aG docker jenkins

 # Install Docker Compose